Genetic history of Europe: Upper Paleolithic

-Haplogroup I (M170), which is now relatively common and widespread within Europe, may represent a Palaeolithic marker – its age has been estimated at ~ 22,000 BP.
-While it is now concentrated in Europe, it probably arose in a male from the Middle East or Caucasus, or their near descendants, c.
-20–25,000 years BP, when it diverged from its immediate ancestor, haplogroup IJ.
+Currently the oldest sample of Haplogroup I (M170), which is now relatively common and widespread within Europe, has been found to be Krems WA3 from Lower Austria dating back to about 30–31,000 ybp.
 At about this time, an Upper Palaeolithic culture also appeared, known as the Gravettian.

 Earlier research into Y-DNA had instead focused on haplogroup R1 (M173): the most populous lineage among living European males; R1 was also believed to have emerged ~ 40,000 BP in Central Asia.
 However, it is now estimated that R1 emerged substantially more recently: a 2008 study dated the most recent common ancestor of haplogroup IJ to 38,500 and haplogroup R1 to 18,000 BP.
 This suggested that haplogroup IJ colonists formed the first wave and haplogroup R1 arrived much later.

 Thus the genetic data suggests that, at least from the perspective of patrilineal ancestry, separate groups of modern humans took two routes into Europe: from the Middle East via the Balkans and another from Central Asia via the Eurasian Steppe, to the north of the Black Sea.

 Martin Richards et al. found that 15–40% of extant mtDNA lineages trace back to the Palaeolithic migrations (depending on whether one allows for multiple founder events).
 MtDNA haplogroup U5, dated to be ~ 40–50 kYa, arrived during the first early upper Palaeolithic colonisation.
 Individually, it accounts for 5–15% of total mtDNA lineages.
 Middle U.P. movements are marked by the haplogroups HV, I and U4.
 HV split into Pre-V (around 26,000 years old) and the larger branch H, both of which spread over Europe, possibly via Gravettian contacts.

 Haplogroup H accounts for about half the gene lines in Europe, with many subgroups.
 The above mtDNA lineages or their precursors, are most likely to have arrived into Europe via the Middle East.
 This contrasts with Y DNA evidence, whereby some 50%-plus of male lineages are characterised by the R1 superfamily, which is of possible central Asian origin.
 Ornella Semino postulates that these differences "may be due in part to the apparent more recent molecular age of Y chromosomes relative to other loci, suggesting more rapid replacement of previous Y chromosomes.
 Gender-based differential migratory demographic behaviors will also influence the observed patterns of mtDNA and Y variation".